gxqk/Keepa-Monitor/README.md

+# ✨ A CLEAN REWRITE/REMAKE OF THIS PROJECT COMING !
+## Any suggestion ?
+Add me in discord : gxqk

 # 🚫 Don't be a skid or reselling this code src, please !!!🚫
 # ✅ YOU NEED AN API KEY OF KEEPA.